-5 Ways to Ease Muscle Aches & Pain Without Pills
+5 Ways to Ease Muscle Aches & Stay Pain Free: Without Pills

 Pain can take you out of the game, and cause you to miss out on activities you love outdoors like summer hikes, swimming, running, skating, and anything else … And we’ve all been there – believe me!
 You go too hard on a line that you’ve waited all year dreaming about, and waiting to attempt and them BAM!
 You take a spill, twist something in a weird way, or pull a tendon or ligament just because you can’t slow down.
 Well … maybe we haven’t ALL been there.
 But if you’re anything like me, when the summer temperatures hit, you hit your favorite outdoor trails, lakes, and roaring rivers.
 Hard.

 When it’s all said and done what you really want to do is just head out the next day, and do it again.
 But then there’s the nagging muscle aches and pains and other damaged soft tissues like skin, ligaments and sometimes even your bones can take a beating out there in the wild.

 Editors Note: This is the first part of our series on managing pain for athletes.

 Here are 5 ways to ease aches and pains without having to turn to pharmaceutical drugs (at all!):